 - Planning: Planning for difficult times and unfortunate circumstances can help couples to feel secure when these situations arise.

 - Honesty: It is never a good idea to hide the truth about anything in a relationship.
 Be honest.
 Even though your partner might not have the answers to the situation, sharing your worries can help you feel supported, and when brainstorming together, you are more likely to find solutions.

 - Spending: Realistic spending is essential—practice self-control.
 Sometimes people can feel soothed by being able to shop for things online or in the store when they are stressed.
 If this is you, avoid going shopping on your own.
 Make essential lists, and do not deviate.

 - Don’t blame: In situations when your relationship is under financial pressure, it is not helpful to blame either party—standing together to resolve the problem and avoid it from reoccurring.
 Talking to a financial advisor or a relationship therapist to help you find alternatives is far more constructive.

 - Make time for fun: The best way to release stress is to make love to your partner.
 When we are intimate, our body releases endorphins and oxytocin, which are happy hormones that automatically help us feel more relaxed.
 Make more time for fun in your relationship, and find a reason to laugh together.
 You do not have to feel guilty when you find tiny pockets of happiness in all the chaos.

-So in the difficult times, when we might face new hardships in our relationships, it is more important than ever to appreciate our lives, our partners and the things we take for granted.
+So in difficult times, when we might face new hardships in our relationships, it is more important than ever to appreciate our lives, our partners, and the things we take for granted.
 Focus on the “WE” and “US” and less on the “ME” and “YOU”.If you want to discuss how I can help your relationship flourish, please contact me or join my private Facebook group here.